napframework/nap-docs/app/manual/01_gettingstarted.md

 }
 ```

 The most important module here is `napmyapp`.
 This is your *application module*, located inside the `myapp/module` directory.
-This is where you store your application specific `Resources` and `Components`.
+This is where you store application specific `Resources` and `Components`.

 Compile and Run {#compile_run}
 ================